Short Answer

 Contract Snapshot

-This market resolves to YES if the 2026 WNBA regular season is delayed by at least one calendar day from its officially scheduled start date; otherwise, it resolves to NO. The resolution will be based on information from sources such as ESPN, Fox Sports, and WNBA.com.
-The market opened on February 18, 2026, and will close either after the outcome occurs or by January 15, 2027, at 10:00 AM EST.
+This market resolves to YES if the 2026 Pro Women's Basketball regular season is delayed by at least one calendar day from its official start date, and NO otherwise.
+The market opened on February 18, 2026, and will close after the outcome occurs or by January 15, 2027, with projected payouts 30 minutes after closing.
+Resolution relies on sources such as ESPN, Fox Sports, the WNBA, The Wall Street Journal, and Associated Press, and prohibits trading by individuals with league affiliations or material non-public information.

 Available Contracts